 With this information, R&D will also be able to innovate and develop the products and services that meet the demands of a low carbon world.
 Ecodesign tools based on OLCA are powerful in enabling product designers to develop less impactful solutions.
 For Philips, Ecodesign is a way of driving sustainability in all aspects of product creation.
 This creates a key opportunity for your business to answer the demands of the market and even gain a competitive advantage.

-With an urgent need to limit global warming to 1.5 degrees and a closing window to act, it is inevitable that businesses are going to find themselves under increasing pressure to be transparent about their full climate impact, to take action and to innovate solutions.
-A tailored organisational footprint enables companies to do just that and to be better prepared for the net zero challenge.
-An OLCA specifically, goes beyond individual product assessments and top-level corporate footprints, and provides the granularity and detail required to not only set a net zero target, but actually meet that ambition.
+With an urgent need to limit global warming to 1.5oC degrees and a closing window to act, it is inevitable that businesses are going to find themselves under increasing pressure to be transparent about their full climate impact, to take action and to find innovative solutions.
+A tailored organisational footprint enables companies to do just that and to be better prepared for the net-zero challenge.
+An OLCA specifically, goes beyond individual product assessments and top-level corporate footprints, and provides the granularity and detail required to not only set a net-zero target, but actually meet that ambition.